 Learn more about Catholic Sisters transforming poor, rural communities across Africa in our FREE Rays of Hope ebook.Read It Now »

-ASEC is pleased to announce that we've received a grant from the Society of the Holy Child Jesus - American Province (SHCJ) sisters.
+ASEC is pleased to announce that we've received a Want for the Age (WOTA) grant from the Society of the Holy Child Jesus - American Province (SHCJ) sisters.

 The grant is an ASEC effort to help sisters in Africa as they respond to the COVID-19 pandemic.
 The funding was divided among 3 ministries: